NRCan/geo-deep-learning/README.md

 The `csv` specifies the input images and reference vector data that will be use during the training.
 The `csv` file must contain 4 comma-separated items:
 - input image file (tif)
-- reference vector data (shp)
+- reference vector data (GeoPackage)
-- attribute of the shapefile to use as classes values
+- attribute of the GeoPackage to use as classes values
 - dataset (either of 'trn' for training or 'val' for validation) where the sample will be used

 Each image is a new line in the csv file.
 For example:

 ```
-\path\to\input\image1.tif,\path\to\reference\vector1.shp,attribute,trn
+\path\to\input\image1.tif,\path\to\reference\vector1.gpkg,attribute,trn
-\path\to\input\image2.tif,\path\to\reference\vector2.shp,attribute,val
+\path\to\input\image2.tif,\path\to\reference\vector2.gpkg,attribute,val
 ```

 ## images_to_samples.py

 The first phase of the process is to determine sub-images (samples) to be used for training and validation.
 Images to be used mut be of the geotiff type.
-Sample locations in each image must be stored in a shapefile.
+Sample locations in each image must be stored in a GeoPackage.

 To launch the program: